LukasBanana/XShaderCompiler/README.md

 * 'typedef' statement.
 * Geometry and Tessellation semantics.
 * 'interface' and 'class' declarations.
-* full support of floating-point syntax in lexical analyzer.
 * Cast expressions to a struct type is currently not supported (e.g. "(VertexOut)0").

 Offline Translator